+One of our most popular articles on the old site was our guide on the components of an Oriental rug.
 When searching for a rug the vocabulary can get confusing.
-I have outlined a variety of terms you can expect to come across when researching Oriental rugs for sale.
+I have outlined a variety of terms you can expect to come across when researching Oriental rugs.

 Field: The field is the solid space surrounding the medallion or design.
 It is usually the main color of the rug.
-The color of the field in this diagram is red, for example.
+The color of the field above is red for example.

 Corner Brackets: These are also known as spandrels.
 They are often seen in the corners of the field of an Oriental rug.

 Motifs: Motifs describe the small patterns within the overall rug design.
 See our guide to Oriental rug motifs >

 Fringe: Fringe describes the tassle-like ends of an Oriental rug.
 These are actually a part of the foundation of the rug and are called warp threads.
 When the weaver has completed the rug they will tie the ends off in knots as seen below.

 Edge: The edge of the rug is the selvedge on the sides.
 There are two edges, one on the left and the other on the right and they are bound with yarn as seen below.

 Selvedge: Selvedge describes a fringe end with no “tassels”, it has been woven into itself to prevent fraying.
 See the example below.

 Foundation: The foundation of the rug is made up of warp and weft threads.
 These alone produce a criss-cross pattern and do not include the knots.